Dokest/blog/web/posts/resources/gamedev-resources.md

 # GameDev resources
-> I mainly use Unreal Engine and Godot, so the resources will centered around those engines.
+> I mainly use Unreal Engine and Godot, so the resources will be centered around those engines.
 > There might also be some useful game design resources.

 ## Unreal Engine